jmythms/CoolerChips_HELICS_example/README.md

 There are two federates (in our case models), that are running together.

+ - Federate 1 runs on a one second timestep, Federate 2 runs on a two second timestep.
  - The timesteps are being co-ordinated by HELICS.
  - They are also
    subscribed to each other.